ASML Holding NV (ASML) Shares Rise Despite Market Challenges - News Heater

 ASML’s Market Performance

-ASML’s stock has seen a 7.73% increase for the week, with a 11.59% rise in the past month and a 26.32% gain in the past quarter.
-The volatility ratio for the week is 1.65%, and the volatility levels for the past 30 days are at 1.45% for ASML Holding NV.
-The simple moving average for the past 20 days is 8.71% for ASML’s stock, with a 14.29% simple moving average for the past 200 days.
+ASML’s stock has seen a -0.89% decrease for the week, with a 9.14% rise in the past month and a 27.23% gain in the past quarter.
+The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.50% for ASML Holding NV The simple moving average for the last 20 days is 5.46% for ASML’s stock, with a simple moving average of 12.74% for the last 200 days.

 Analysts’ Opinion of ASML